-With the information gathered from your consultation, Dr. Fusi and Dr. Craig will thoughtfully structure a treatment plan for your orthopedic reconstruction.
+With the information gathered from your consultation, Drs.
+Fusi and Craig will thoughtfully structure a treatment plan for your orthopedic reconstruction.
 If the procedure is combined with your initial surgery, then they will discuss options with your orthopedic surgeon to arrive at the best possible outcome.
-On the day of your surgery, Dr. Fusi or Dr. Craig will:
+On the day of your surgery, our doctors will:

 - Cover the injured area by grafting tissue, skin, or blood vessels to the surgical site.

 - Close the incision to promote minimal scarring.

 The length of your surgery and time you remain in the hospital depends on your condition.
 Most Houston patients will spend a few nights to a week in the hospital.